 Module Module Title and Topics Assessments 1 Chapter 1 - Accounting and the Business Environment - Chapter 1 DSM 1.
-Explain why accounting is important and list the users of accounting information.
-Chapter 1 Homework Describe the organizations and rules that govern accounting.
+Explain why accounting is important and list the users of accounting - information.
+Chapter 1 Homework 2.
+Describe the organizations and rules that govern accounting.
 Chapter 1 Exam 3.
 Describe the accounting equation and define assets, liabilities, and equity.
-Module 1 Discussion Describe the accounting equation and define assets, habitities, and equity.
-Use the accounting equation to analyze transactions.
-Would I Discussion Prepare financial statements.
-Use financial statements and return on assets (ROA) to evaluate business 0.
-Use infancial statements and return on assets (NOA) to evaluate business 2 Chapter 2 - Recording Business Transactions - Chapter 2 DSM 1.
+Module 1 Discussion Describe the accounting equation to analyze transactions.
+Would I Discussion 5.
+Prepare financial statements.
+6. Use financial statements and return on assets (ROA) to evaluate business 2 Chapter 2 - Recording Business Transactions Chapter 2 DSM 1.
 Explain accounts as they relate to the accounting equation and describe common accounts.
 Chapter 2 Homework 2.
 Define debits, credits, and normal account balances using double-entry accounting and T-accounts.
-Chapter 2 Exam 3.
+Chapter 2 Exam - 3.
 Record transactions in a journal and post journal entries to the ledger.
 Module 2 Discussion 4.
 Prepare the trial balance and illustrate how to use the trial balance to prepare financial statements.
 5. Use the debt ratio to evaluate business performance.
-3 Chapter 3 - The Adjusting Process Chapter 3 DSM 1.
+2 Chapter 2.
+The Adjusting Drasses 3 Chapter 3 - The Adjusting Process Chapter 2 DCM 1 Differentiate between each basis accounting and account basis accounting Chapter 3 DSM 1.
 Differentiate between cash basis accounting and accrual basis accounting.
 Chapter 3 Homework 2.
 Define and apply the time period concept, revenue recognition, and Chapter 3 Exam 3.
 Explain the purpose of and journalize and post adjusting entries.
 4. Explain the purpose of and prepare an adjusted trial balance.
 5. Identify the impact of adjusting entries on the financial statements.
-6. Explain the purpose of a worksheet and use it to prepare adjusting entries and the adjusted trial balance. - Charter A. Consulation the Association Could 3 Chapter 4 - Completing the Accounting Cycle Chapter 4 DSM Chapter 4 DSM 1.
+6. Explain the purpose of a worksheet and use it to prepare adjusting entries and the adjusted trial balance.
+3 Chapter 4 - Completing the Accounting Cycle - Chapter 4 DSM 1.
 Prepare the financial statements including the classified balance sheet.
 Chapter 4 Homework 2.
 Use the worksheet to prepare financial statements.
 Chapter 4 Exam 3.
 Explain the purpose of, journalize, and post closing entries.
-Chapter 4 Discussion 4.
+Chapter 4 Discussion Explain the purpose of, journalize, and post closing entries.
 Prepare the post-closing trial balance.
 5. Describe the accounting cycle.
 6. Use the current ratio to evaluate business performance.
-7. Begin Comprehensive Problem 4 Chanter 5 - Merchandicing Operations Chanter 5 DSM 4 Chapter 5 - Merchandising Operations Chapter 5 DSM 1.
+7. Begin Comprehensive Problem 4 Chapter 5 - Merchandising Operations Chapter 5 DSM 1.
 Describe merchandising operations and the two types of merchandise inventory systems.
 Chapter 5 Homework 2.
 Account for the purchase of merchandise inventory using a perpetual inventory system.
 Chapter 5 Exam 3.
-Account for the sale of merchandise inventory using a perpetual inventory system. • 4.
+Account for the sale of merchandise inventory using a perpetual inventory system.
 Adjust and close the accounts of a merchandising business.
 5. Prepare a merchandiser's financial statements.
 6. Use the gross profit percentage to evaluate business performance.
 7. Account for multiple performance obligations using a perpetual inventory system.
 (Appendix 5A) 8.
 Account for the purchase and sale of merchandise inventory using a periodic inventory system (Appendix 5B).